tjsavage/cooking-school/content/post/going-off-recipe/index.md

 date: 2018-06-08T10:13:10+01:00
 ---

-Nothing lies so innocently, and so completely, quite like a recipe.
+Nothing lies so innocently, and so completely,  like a recipe.

 Their first words are lies.